 Class Groups

-At beehub we have three class groups; Bumblebees (children aged 6 to 8 years old),
+At Beehub we have three class groups; Bumble Bees (children aged 6 to 9 years old),

-Honey Bees (children aged 9 to 11 years old) and the Mason Bees (children aged 11 to 14 years old).
+Honey Bees (children aged 8 to 11 years old) and the Carder Bees (children aged 10 to 14 years old).

-This class focussed on a stage where imagination, rhythm, moral understanding, and physical and emotional development are focal points of their learning journey.
+This class focuses on a stage where imagination, rhythm, moral understanding, and physical and emotional development are focal points of their learning journey.

 According to Steiner’s view on child development, around the age of 9, children begin to develop a stronger intellectual capacity and a more independent sense of self.
 There is a noticeable shift from the world of imagination and imitation to a more analytical and abstract form of thinking.